SAKryukov/microtonal-fabric/article/Multi-EDO/article.md

             } // loop
         } //findNamespace
         const namespace = findNamespace(svg);
-        return { svg: svg, elementCreator: (tagName) => { return document.createElementNS(namespace, tagName); } };
+        return { svg: svg, elementCreator: (tagName) =&gt; {
+            return document.createElementNS(namespace, tagName); } };
     })(definitionSet.elements.keyboard);

     const keyboardStructure = { rows: []};

     const svg = svgPreparer.svg;

-    svg.style.display = "none";
+    svg.style.display = "none"; // to be visualized after initialization

-    // populate keyboardStructure with keys
+    // populate keyboardStructure with keys, using svgPreparer
     // ...

     return keyboardStructure;

 };
 ```
-Keyboard structure is used to create a keyboard event handler, see "code/multi-EDO/keyboard-handler.js" for the detail.
+Keyboard structure is used to create a keyboard event handler, see "multi-EDO/keyboard-handler.js" for the detail.

-In early versions of the software, I've used not a very usual method of HTML/CSS/JavaScript development: embedded [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics).
-Here is the idea: the UI element is developed using wonderful SVG-based vector editor, [https://en.wikipedia.org/wiki/Inkscape](https://en.wikipedia.org/wiki/Inkscape); any other suitable editor can be used.
-In JavaScript code, some of the SVG elements are found using their `id` values or known inner XML structure.
-When this is done, obtained JavaScript objects can be modified by altering their attributes (first of all, CSS attributes).
-And then, input event properties can be added to these elements.
-This is how a musical instrument key function can be implemented, such as production of sound and highlight.

-Later, I got rid of this bulky method.
-SVG is to big to manage in this case, but this method could be very convenient for some other applications.
-If someone needs some more explanations, please ask me questions.

-Presently, SVG element is populated automatically based on calculations.
-SA???

 For the detail, please see complete source code.

-### Multi-touch Support

-SA???

 ### Compatibility